Cametendo/cflash-git/README.md

 - Linux

 # Installation
-1. Clone the repository onto your local device.
+1. Clone the repository onto your device and cd into it.
 2. Run the `build.sh` file to build the program.
 3. Run the `ìnstall.sh`to install the program.
-4. Open a terminal and use the program with `cflash`.
+4. Open a terminal and use the program with `cflash`, optionally add all the arguments you need.

 # License and Credits
 **Author**: [Cametendo](https://www.github.com/Cametendo)